Wild animal entertainment is abuse. Let’s end it.

-Elephants in Thailand like Pang Dow are stolen from their mothers as babies.
-To make them accept rides and other human contact, they are restrained, starved and beaten into submission in a brutal training process known as ‘the crush’.
+In Thailand, elephants like Sow are stolen from their mothers as babies.
+Then, to make them accept rides and other human contact, they are restrained, starved and beaten into submission in a brutal training process known as “the crush”.

-Most tourists don’t know about the intense physical and psychological pain elephants in entertainment suffer.
-With your help, World Animal Protection is working with tour operators to stop offering elephant rides and shows, and promote elephant friendly tourism instead.
+With your help, World Animal Protection is working with tour operators to stop offering elephant rides and shows and promote elephant-friendly tourism instead.
 When the demand ends, so will the abuse.

 Where your money goes

-In 2015, 87% of funds raised went towards protecting animals in our four areas of work.
-We can ensure your vital donation is making the biggest impact for animals as possible and is helping achieve lasting change.
+In 2017, 84% of funds raised went towards protecting animals in our four areas of work.
+We strive to ensure your vital donations make the largest impact for animals and help achieve lasting change.